 WHEP State Contest

 IMPORTANT NOTE TO PARENTS: This is NOT a drop-off event.
-Parents are responsible for monitoring their children or finding a responsible adult to do so in this open public space.
+Parents are responsible for monitoring their youth or finding a responsible adult to do so when youth have completed contest activities.

 9:30AM Junior and Senior contests begin.